paulvivier/status/README.md

 [ [Paintings](http://www.vivier.net/paintings) ] -
 [ [Contact](http://www.vivier.net/contact) ]

+## Jan 13, 2026 - Mapping faces
+I'm working with Claude to build an app that will let me upload a face and create a somewhat realistic 3D model from it.
+Let's see how far I get.

+## Jan 12, 2026 - Claude Rules
+Okay, found out that the starting cost for an AM radio station to convert to "HD Radio" is $100k.
+WTF?
+Also, using Claude.ai to help build out a few utilities for my self-portrait series.

 ## Jan 8, 2026 - Radio day
 Doing some research on HD radios.
 Didn't know it included the AM spectrum.

 ## Jan 7, 2026 - IT Day
 Doing a little housekeeping on the IT side of things today.
 After spending a long time frustrated with organizing my photos using Piwigo, I'm switching to Immich.
 It is EXACTLY what you'd expect if you're used to Google photos.
 The install only took me a few hours (mostly working through permissions).
 Today, I'm re-organizing a few backup directories to optimize how everything is stored.
 I have about 42,000 photos that span about 28 years.
 Once I add my Mom's pictures, I'll probably double that.
 Whew.
 Side note, it is SO much easier+better to do this kind of stuff with the help of Claude AI.
 I can pull off much of this without its help, but when it comes to efficiency, and having the confidence that I'm setting things up "the right" way, it's as good as having a computer science engineer beside me to help me along.
 It helps to remove barriers that would normally stop me out of fear of really messing things up.